Comprehensive Guide For Choosing The Best Yarn For Crochet Hats Whatever The Weather

 ---|---|

-summer beach hat | aran weight cotton, raffia yarn, cotton cord |
+summer beach hat | aran weight cotton, raffia yarn, cotton cord, |

-bucket hat | cotton, linen, |
+bucket hat | cotton, linen yarn, |

-winter warm hat | alpaca, merino wool, mohair, |
+winter warm hat | alpaca wool, merino wool yarn, mohair, |

-cancer chemo hat | cotton, bamboo, silk, |
+cancer chemo hat | cotton, bamboo yarn, silk, |

-baby bonnets | baby acrylic, cotton acrylic mix |
+baby bonnets | baby acrylic yarn, cotton acrylic mix or wool blend |

 This blog post contains affiliate links and if you click through them to make a purchase, I will earn a commission.
 I link these companies and their products because of their quality and service not because of the commission I receive from your purchase.